Police: Woman stabbed date in revenge of Iranian’s killing

 Nikoubin reportedly stabbed the man in the neck “for revenge against U.S. troops for the killing of Qassem Soleimani in 2020,” police wrote in a report.

 U.S. forces killed Soleimani , a top general in Iran’s military, in a drone strike in January 2020.
-Soleimani headed the expeditionary Quds force of Iran’s Revolutionary Guard Corps. responsible for the Islamic Republic’s foreign operations.
+Soleimani headed the expeditionary Quds Force of Iran’s Revolutionary Guard Corps. responsible for the Islamic Republic’s foreign operations.
 He gained prominence for advising Shiite paramilitary forces fighting the Islamic State group in Iraq, before it was defeated in 2017.

 After the stabbing, the man pushed Nikoubin off of him and ran out of the room to call 911, police said.